Last updated on: June 29th, 2022

 • the last day of the workweek in which the child or adult as the case may be, named in the medical certificate dies

-• the period of 36 weeks ends in case of the critically ill child or period of 16 weeks ends in case of critically ill adult
+• The period of 36 weeks ends in the case of a critically ill child or the period of 16 weeks ends in the case of a critically ill adult

 • the expiry of the period mentioned in the medical certificate